-Any deviations from the published curriculum must be approved before taking the alternate course or taking courses concurrently that are normally taken in sequence.
-Approval is obtained via an approved CS department petition.
-Petitions requesting a curricular deviation must be submitted to the CSE department office.
-Please note that it takes about two weeks to process any petition, especially at the beginning of the semester.
+The CS program requirement are enforced.
+Any deviations from the published curriculum must be approved via an approved CS department petition.
+Petitions must be submitted to the CSE department office.
+Please note that it takes about two weeks to process any petition, especially at the beginning or end of the semester.